rangle/schematics-angular/README.md

 ![alt text](docs/webstorm-1.png "Angular Schematics Selection")

-For the parameter input, set name option for most schematics and you're all set:
+For the parameters input, WebStorm will pass many of the options - such as project name and path - on your behalf, so so all you have to do is set the `name` parameter for most schematics and you're all set:

 ![alt text](docs/webstorm-2.png "Add name parameter")